Ski Buying Guide

-Choosing a pair of skis can be a daunting prospect so we have made this process as easy as possible.
+Choosing a pair of skis can be a daunting prospect so we have made this process as easy as possible with this ski buying guide!
 Below there are ten levels of performance to help you select your skiing ability.
 These ten levels have then been separated into three simple categories: recreational, advanced and expert.
 Once you have established your ability level, you will find a corresponding category and performance rating on the description of each ski.
 We have also provided filters on our ski pages to allow you to display only the skis that suit you.
 Just tick the boxes on the left hand side of each ski page.

 - Recreational 1-4/10